-- 6.2.1 If the subject/individual fails or refuses to provide a duplicate, adequate sample as requested by the Operator, the single test result shall be considered valid. - 6.2.1.1 The Operator may repeat the testing sequence as required by circumstances. - 6.2.1.2 The Operator should use a new mouthpiece for each series of tests. - 6.2.2 A third breath sample is required if the first two results differ by more than 0.02. - 6.2.2.1 Unless mouth alcohol is indicated or suspected, it is not necessary to repeat the 15-minute waiting period to obtain a third breath sample. - 6.2.2.2 The results for duplicate breath samples should correlate within 0.02 to indicate the absence of alcohol contamination in the subject/individual's breath pathway, show consistent sample delivery, and indicates the absence of RFI as a contributing factor to the breath results. - 2.3 The Operator should log test results and retain printouts, if any, for possible use in court. - 6.2.4 If a subject/individual fails or refuses to provide a duplicate, adequate sample as requested by the Operator, the results obtained are still considered valid by the ISPFS, provided the failure to supply the requested samples was the fault of the subject/individual and not the Operator. - 6.2.5 If the second or third samples are lacking due to instrument failure, the Operator should attempt to utilize another instrument or have blood drawn.
+- 6.2.1 If the subject/individual fails or refuses to provide a duplicate, adequate sample as requested by the Operator, the single test result shall be considered valid. - 6.2.1.1 The Operator may repeat the testing sequence as required by circumstances. - 6.2.1.2 The Operator should use a new mouthpiece for each series of tests. - 6.2.2 A third breath sample is required if the first two results differ by more than 0.02. - 6.2.2.1 Unless mouth alcohol is indicated or suspected, it is not necessary to repeat the 15-minute waiting period to obtain a third breath sample. - 6.2.2.2 The results for duplicate breath samples should correlate within 0.02 to indicate the absence of alcohol contamination in the subject/individual's breath pathway, show consistent sample delivery, and indicates the absence of RFI as a contributing factor to the breath results. - 6.2.2.3 In the event that all three samples fall outside the 0.02 correlation, and the officer suspects that mouth alcohol could have been a contributing factor, then they should restart the 15 minute observation period and retest the subject. - 6.2.2.3.1 If the officer does not suspect that mouth alcohol was present, and that the sample variability was due to a lack of subject cooperation in providing the samples as requested, then the samples can be considered valid if all three samples are above the per se limit of prosecution. - 6.2.2.4 If all three samples fall outside the 0.02 correlation, the officer may at their discretion elect to have a blood sample drawn for analysis in lieu of retesting the subject's breath alcohol concentration.

+- 6.2.3 The Operator should log test results and retain printouts, if any, for possible use in court. - 6.2.4 If a subject/individual fails or refuses to provide a duplicate, adequate sample as requested by the Operator, the results obtained are still considered valid by the ISPFS, provided the failure to supply the requested samples was the fault of the subject/individual and not the Operator. - e to instrument of the property of the propert If the second or third samples are lacking due to instrument failure, the Operator should attempt to utilize another instrument or have blood